Nornickel is "cynical and socially irresponsible", says Russia's top legislator

 This is not a socially responsible company, she stressed.
 “That is all PR,” she underlined.

-The company is bribing both local and regional legislators and have their people in control over the Norilsk town budget.
+She says that the company has its people in control over the Norilsk town budget.
 Furthermore, she also points her finger at regional and state authorities indicating that they are part of corrupt practices.

 “How come that the Ministry of the Far East (and Arctic), federal structures, the presidential envoy to the district, nobody — nobody really sees that the houses are falling apart and what state the town is in?
 Why has everyone kept quiet?
 Is everyone really in the pockets of Nornickel?
 Really?
 What other conclusion can be made?”
 Matvienko said.